jupyterhub/jupyterhub/docs/source/contributing/setup.rst

 Using DummyAuthenticator & SimpleLocalProcessSpawner
 ====================================================

-To simplify testing of JupyterHub, it’s helpful to use :class:`~jupyterhub.auth.DummyAuthenticator` instead of the default JupyterHub authenticator and SimpleLocalProcessSpawner instead of the default spawner.
+To simplify testing of JupyterHub, it is helpful to use :class:`~jupyterhub.auth.DummyAuthenticator` instead of the default JupyterHub authenticator and SimpleLocalProcessSpawner instead of the default spawner.